Moles and their treatment & removal in Northwood, Elstree & Harley Street

 Moles can appear anywhere on the skin.
 Moles develop on the scalp, between the fingers and toes, on the soles and palms, and even under the nails.

 An abnormal mole is one that shows one of the ABCDE signs described below.
-If you see a mole or new spot on your skin that has any of the ABCDEs of melanoma, make an appointment to see your doctor or come in for a mole check at our dermatology clinic on Harley Street, London.
+If you see a mole or new spot on your skin that has any of the ABCDEs of melanoma, make an appointment to see your doctor or come in for a mole check at one of our dermatology clinics in Northwood, Elstree or Harley Street.